jianzhengwu/freightinsight/README.md

 difference between res.render and res.sendfile: The render method works when you have a templating engine in use such as handlebars.js or jade.
 A templating engine is a node module assosiated with express (which some people refer to as an express plugin) which parses the template file and genereated the HTML output.
 The sendfile method simply sends the file to the client.
 Since you are using an HTML file, there is nothing particularly to be parsed by the templating engine.
 So, the output of render is same as that of sendfile (i.e., the HTML written in the file).
 Hence, both produce the same result.

 app.get (name) returns the value of app.set (name, value)

+when using require (a folder), if there is no package.json file present in the folder, then node will attempt to load an index.js or index.node file out of that folder.